 Therefore, we believe that the implementation of social and environmental standards is a fundamental element of a responsible business model.
-This applies both to our lending operations as well as to our day-to-day work.
-In order to avoid and effectively manage any potentially negative impacts on society, be it our social environment or our ecological footprint, we have developed a clear Environmental Management System (EMS) across all ProCredit banks.
+This applies both to our lending operations and to our day-to-day work.
+In order to avoid and effectively manage any potentially negative impacts on society, be it our social environment or our ecological footprint, we have developed a clear Environmental Management System (EMS) that is applied on group level and at every ProCredit bank.
 It consists of internal measures to encourage the efficient consumption of resources as well as several measures to promote investment projects with a low environmental impact.
-The ProCredit Environmental Management System is based on three pillars and is designed to ensure that direct and indirect environmental impacts are minimised.
+The ProCredit EMS is based on three pillars and is designed to ensure that direct and indirect environmental impacts are minimised.
 The three pillars are as follows: